 - have some insight into the Persian and Peloponnesian Wars.

 What level is the course and do I need any particular skills?

-You should have completed Classical Greek 1 Module 1 or have an equivalent knowledge.
+You should have attended Classical Greek 1 module 1 or have an equivalent knowledge.
 As the course is taught in English, please read the outline carefully to decide if you may benefit from support with your English skills to help you take part fully in this class.